 All About Sports Guards

-Sports guards serve a purpose beyond mere tooth protection.
-They provide essential defence for braces and fixed dental appliances like bridges and dental implants, while also safeguarding the inside of your cheeks and lips from potential braces-related injuries during accidents.
-Investing in a sports guard is a prudent choice for individuals engaged in activities or sports involving falls, body contact, or flying equipment.
-While any sports guard is better than none, nothing compares to a guard crafted by your dental team, specifically tailored to fit your mouth and teeth.
+Sports guards provide more than just tooth protection.
+They are essential for safeguarding braces and fixed dental appliances like bridges and dental implants, while also protecting the inside of your cheeks and lips from potential braces-related injuries during accidents.
+Choosing a sports guard is a smart decision for anyone involved in activities or sports that carry a risk of falls, physical contact, or flying objects.
+While any sports guard offers some protection, nothing compares to a custom-made guard crafted by your dental team for a precise fit tailored to your mouth.

 So What Are Your Options?